Fibre-optic Link Around the Globe

 Fibre-optic Link Around the Globe (FLAG) is a 28000 km fibre optic mostly-submarine communications cable that connects the United Kingdom, Japan, India, and many places in between.
-The cable is operated by Global Cloud Xchange, a subsidiary of RCOM.
+The cable is operated by Global Cloud Xchange, a former subsidiary of RCOM currently owned by 3i Infrastructure.
 The system runs from the eastern coast of North America to Japan.
 Its Europe–Asia segment was the fourth longest cable in the world in 2008.

 The Europe–Asia segment was laid by Cable & Wireless Marine in the mid-1990s, and was the subject of an article in Wired magazine in December 1996 by Neal Stephenson.

 Description

 The FLAG cable system was first placed into commercial service in late 1997.
 FLAG offered a speed of 10 Gbit/s, and uses synchronous digital hierarchy technology.
 It carries over 120,000 voice channels via 27000 km of mostly undersea cable.
 FLAG uses erbium-doped fibre amplifiers, and was jointly supplied by AT&T Submarine Systems and KDD-Submarine Cable Systems.
 Its design, development, installation, and service conformed to ISO 9000 quality standards.
 FLAG provided a link between the European end of high-density transatlantic crossings and the Asian end of the transpacific crossings.

 FLAG includes undersea cable segments, and two terrestrial crossings.
 The segments can be either direct point-to-point links, or multi-point links, which are attained through branching units.
 At each cable landing point, a FLAG cable station is located.
 The total route length exceeds 27000 km, and comprises 1020 km of terrestrial crossings.
 Approximately 6600 km of the submerged cable is buried 1 m below the sea bed.
 Cable burial was performed by either a submersible plough as the cable was laid, or jetting the laid cable into the sea bed via remotely operated vehicles (ROVs).

 Over several years, the route evolved as new branches and feeder systems were considered and realized.
 FLAG includes two terrestrial crossings, one in Egypt, and the other in Thailand.
 Each of these land crossings is totally duplicated on fully different routes.
 As a result, any fault within one route will cause automatic protection switching to the other route within a time period of less than 50 ms.